Skip to main content

 Eligible non-U.S. charitable organizations must be either:

-• We’re currently accepting hours for service completed between September 1, 2023 and August 31, 2024.
+• We’re currently accepting hours for service completed between September 1, 2024 and August 31, 2025.

-• Any current senior or undergraduate alum from the classes of 2020 through 2024 can take advantage of this challenge.
+• Any current senior or undergraduate alum from the classes of 2021 through 2024 can take advantage of this challenge.

 • We understand that senior year and the first few years after graduation are often a time of transition.
-You might be looking for jobs, moving, or attending grad school, and that can make giving back challenging.
-Our Dollars for Doers alumni sponsors wanted to offer you a simple way to give back and stay connected to Stanford and your communities.
+You might be looking for a job, moving, or attending grad school, and that can make giving back challenging.
+Our Dollars for Doers alumni donors want to offer you a simple way to give back and stay connected to Stanford and your communities.

 If you’re looking to lead or attend a Beyond the Farm project this year, please visit the program’s website.

-• First off, great work and thank you for giving back!
+• First off, great work, and thank you for giving back!
 You can continue to help by sharing this page with your classmates and urging them to participate alongside you.

-We also encourage you to stay in touch with The Stanford Fund and Stanford any way you can: attend events, volunteer your time, and write to let us know what you'd like from us in the future.
+We also encourage you to stay in touch with The Stanford Fund and Stanford any way you can: attend events, volunteer your time, or write to let us know what you'd like from us in the future.

 Reach out to us at thestanfordfund@stanford.edu